Privacy Policy

 1. Controller and Scope

 1.1.
-This Privacy Policy explains how Redacto handles personal data when a user visits the website, purchases a license, receives a license key, activates the extension, validates a license, or contacts support.
+This Privacy Policy explains how Redacto handles personal data when a user visits the website, purchases a license, receives a license key, requests a sandbox API key, activates the extension, validates a license, or contacts support.

 1.2.
 The controller is the Redacto licensor identified in Section 12 of the Russian license offer for individuals.
 Contact details for privacy requests are listed in the same section.